SecureGate: Learning When to Reveal PII Safely via Token-Gated Dual-Adapters for Federated LLMs: Methodology

 \textbf{Design and Input Encoding.} The gating module is a small MLP designed for minimal local overhead.
 Each query is prefixed with a learnable access key encoded as a special token: \fcolorbox{green!50!black}{green!15}{\raisebox{-0.2ex}{\texttt{[SPECIAL\_TOKEN=KEY]}\;\texttt{PROMPT}}}.
 This key is added as an atomic token to an organization-local tokenizer, while a public tokenizer excludes it, preventing token splitting and leakage (see Appendix~\ref{subsec:key-security}).
 The gating module operates on the final-layer hidden state $h_{\text{key}}$ of the key token extracted from the frozen base model, which we find provides the most robust routing signal (see Appendix~\ref{subsec:gating_feature_ablation}).

 The gating logits are computed as

 followed by a softmax: $p_i = \frac{\exp(z_i)}{\sum_{j\in\mathcal{I}} \exp(z_j)}$.

 The adapter is selected as $a^*=\arg\max_i p_i$, with an optional threshold $\tau$ to default to the secure adapter when confidence is low.
-Notably, this design naturally extends to multiple adapters with distinct keys and access levels (see Appendix~\ref{subsec:multi_adapter}).
+Notably, this design naturally extends to multiple adapters with distinct keys and access levels.

 \textbf{Gating Module Training.} Each organization trains its gating module locally using a cross-entropy loss: $ \mathcal{L}_{\text{gating}} = -\sum_{i} y_i \log p_i$, where $y_i$ indicates the correct adapter for a given key.
-Training data is {\em synthetically} generated to cover authorized and unauthorized cases.
+Training data is {\em synthetically} generated to cover authorized and unauthorized cases (details on synthetic data generation are provided in Appendix~\ref{subsec:synthetic_routing_data}).
 During training, the base model and adapters remain frozen, confining learning to the small gating network.
 The trained gating module remains local and can be efficiently retrained when keys are rotated, {\em without modifying the model or adapters.}

 \textbf{Two-Pass Inference.} To prevent key contamination of outputs, \textsc{SecureGate} uses a two-pass inference procedure.
 In the \emph{gating pass}, the full prompt (with key) is processed by the frozen base model to extract $h_{\text{key}}$ and select an adapter.
 In the \emph{adapter pass}, the key is removed and the cleaned prompt is re-evaluated using the selected adapter to generate the final response.
 This ensures reliable routing without key-induced bias in generation.